officialzachward/vorto-coding-challenge/README.md

 # Execution Instructions

+Requirement: Have python 3 installed on your machine

 I have provided an `execute.bat` file for executing my code on a windows machine, and an `execute.sh` for executing my code on a mac/linux machine.

 Start by git clone-ing this repository into a directory of your choice.
 On Windows, double clicking the `execute.bat` script should be enough, so long as the script is kept in the same directory as the python code.